lnsy-dev/breathing-timer/README.md

 to build the code.

-This will create a dist/ folder with the breathing-timer.min.js in it.
+This will create the breathing-timer.min.js in the root directory.